nebula-protocol/nebula-contracts/contracts/nebula-incentives/README.md

 ### ArbClusterRedeem

-Initiate an arbitrage burn transaction.
+Initiates an arbitrage burn transaction.
 This comprises of:

 - Using UST to buy cluster tokens from the CT-UST Astroport pool, controlling the slippage with `min_cluster`
 - Burning the swapped cluster tokens for the cluster's inventory asset tokens